Flatbush Misdemeanors

-Flatbush Misdemeanors is an American comedy series created by Kevin Iso and Dan Perlman.
+Flatbush Misdemeanors is an American comedy television series created by Kevin Iso and Dan Perlman.
 It is based on Iso and Perlman's 2017 digital series of the same name.
 In October 2020, it was given a straight-to-series order by Showtime.
 The series premiered on May 23, 2021.
 In August 2021, the series was renewed for a second season, which premiered on June 19, 2022.
 In September 2022, the series was canceled after two seasons.

 Premise

-A raw and grounded comedy of city life, follows Dan and Kevin, who play characters struggling to thrive in their new surroundings in the brash environment of Flatbush, Brooklyn.
+A raw and grounded comedy about city life, the show follows Dan and Kevin, who play characters struggling to thrive in their new surroundings in the brash environment of Flatbush, Brooklyn.
 The show explores two longtime friends seeking to climb out of their heads and connect with others.